A Practical Mode System for Recursive Definitions: Overview

 In general, we can define a notion of mode composition: if we try to prove $C[t] : m'$, then the sub-derivation will check $t : \mcomp {m'} m$, where $\mcomp {m'} m$ is the composition of the access-mode $m$ under a surrounding usage mode $m'$, and $\Return$ is neutral for composition.

-Our judgment $\der \Gamma t m$ can be directed into an algorithm following our right-to-left interpretation.
-Given a term $t$ and an mode $m$ as inputs, our algorithm computes the least demanding environment $\Gamma$ such that $\der \Gamma t m$ holds.
+Our judgment $\der \Gamma t m$ can be directed into an algorithm following our backwards interpretation.
+Given a term $t$ and a mode $m$ as inputs, our algorithm computes the least demanding environment $\Gamma$ such that $\der \Gamma t m$ holds.

 For example, the inference rule for function abstractions in our system is as follows: